lilbaek/webstorm-testcafe/README.md

 ### Running all/debugging tests in a file

-To run/debug all tests in the current file, invoke the context menu for this file.
+To run/debug all tests in the current file, invoke the context menu for the file outside of a test body.

 ### Running all tests in a folder